savethebeesandseeds/Dofus_Retro_Automations/README.md

 # Dofus‑Retro Automation Toolkit

+I know, instructions could be easier.
+All you need to know is that this is a single file .exe that makes the bot.
+Its build to run as configured in `.config` file and `procedures(*.proc)`.

+It's a bot, to automate Game's Jobs or Actions.

 **Automate Dofus Retro** with computer vision, OCR and a declarative scripting language – all in a single portable executable.